Congratulations on successful completion of the Bar examination!

 Lawyers newly admitted in the state of Nevada and having practiced five years or less must enroll in the required TIP program.
 Transitioning into Practice is a six-month mentoring program to introduce new lawyers to the high standards of integrity, professional conduct, professional competence and service to the public.

-New lawyers will be paired with a Mentor appointed by the Supreme Court of Nevada and together, they will be responsible for completing the mandatory and elective elements contained in the Model Mentor Plan.
+New lawyers will be paired with an attorney from the Supreme Court of Nevada Appointed Mentor List and together, they will be responsible for completing the mandatory and elective elements contained in the Model Mentor Plan.
 The new lawyer is responsible for tracking the date each section of the Plan is completed and the number of hours spent completing the section.

 The steps for completing the TIP Program are as follows: